-What are some of the specific themes in the curriculum that continue to fascinate you today?
+Tell us more about that legacy from the 50s, 60s and other times that inform your arts curriculum.
+What are some of the themes that continue to fascinate you today?

 Artists are broadcasters of the times they are in.
 The 50’s and 60’s were fascinating because in America it came to a boiling point regarding sacrifices that were made for equal rights in this country.
 I look up to the artists who were speaking of those times.